This is our glossary to guide you through the minefield of the health and fitness industry.

 The TDEE is a useful value when tracking calories and trying to understand what your level of consumption should be in order to lose weight.

 [Acronym] Time Under Tension.
-Duration that a muscle is engaged during a repetition.
+The duration that a muscle is engaged during a repetition.

 [Acronym] Upper Body.
 Body reference.